retep998/winapi-rs/CONTRIBUTING.md

 ## Constants

 * Convert macro constants to Rust constants.
+* Numeric values should be formatted identically to how they are in the source file (don't convert hex values to decimal, preserve capitalization of hex values, etc.)
 * The type of the constant should depend on where the constant is used.
 MSDN may help for this.

 ```C